rishi-raj-jain/expo-smartphone-sales-chatbot/README.md

 ![](https://upstash.com/blog/using-cloudflare-ai-with-upstash-vector-and-expo-to-build-a-smartphone-sales-chatbot/opengraph-image)

-# Using Cloudflare AI with Upstash Vector and Expo to Build a Smartphone Sales Chatbot
+# Build an AI Powered Mobile Chatbot with Expo and Cloudflare AI

 <p>
   <a href="#introduction"><strong>Introduction</strong></a> ·